-Wheel Nut Checking
+Wheel Nut Check

-See Table. for disc wheel nut torque specifications, and Fig. for the wheel nut tightening sequence.
+See Table for disc wheel nut torque specifications, and Fig. for the wheel nut tightening sequence.

 Table 1, Disc Wheel Fastener Torques